Initiative Clean-up of Settlers Square and the old Tennis CourtsSettlers corner

 We are going to get yet more documents from Ndlambe Financial Services on the history of the burnt-out hall, which will be made available as and when we receive them.
 Any BR&RA member may request to view these documents by sending us a mail via the contact form on the BR&RA website.

 A request has also been made by the Ward 5 Councillor for a formal public participation process on the future of the ruin/site.
+As of 10th January 2024 we have not yet received any notification from Ndlambe municipality as to when the statutorily required public participation process will take place in order to allow planning of a way forward.

 Road Network